Explore Kent Life! Launch the map

 1940's House Teachers Notes

 WWII Identity Card Template

 Hopping down in Kent is an exciting website all about hop picking and the people who worked in the hoppers fields, from the 1850s to the present day.
-The website has been created for schools to support learning of Key Stage II History.
-The free downloadable worksheets, scheme of work, video clips, online activities and themed image galleries offer a genuinely new approach to Local Studies.
+The website has been created for schools to support the learning of Key Stage II History.
+The free downloadable worksheets, scheme of work, online activities and themed image galleries offer a genuinely new approach to Local Studies.

 A large long-handled fork with sharp, widely spaced prongs for lifting and pitching hay.

 The great advantage of the serrated-blade sickle was that it never required sharpening.
 Its cutting action was not as smooth, however and required the crop to be held steady whilst being cut.

 A sickle is a curved, hand-held cutting tool typically used for reaping grain crops before the advent of harvesting machinery.